-Charles Timmons, M.D., Ph.D., Receives Presidential Service Award
+Charles Timmons, M.D., Ph.D., receives Presidential Service Award

-At the Spring meeting of the Society for Pediatric Pathology, Charles Timmons, M.D., Ph.D., received a Presidential Service Award for his work as the Chair of the Society's Fellowship Committee.
+At the spring meeting of the Society for Pediatric Pathology, Charles Timmons, M.D., Ph.D., received a Presidential Service Award for his work as the Chair of the Society's Fellowship Committee.

 Dr. Timmons was also elected to serve on the executive council for the Society.
 The Society for Pediatric Pathology, founded in 1965, is an educational and scientific organization of physicians and scientists who share a common interest in this vital field.
-Over 500 members of the Society practice in more than 60 children's and university hospitals in the United States, Canada, and the world.
+More than 500 members of the Society practice in more than 60 children's and university hospitals in the United States, Canada, and the world.
 It is the aim of the Society to foster research, education, and practice as they pertain to pediatric pathology, and to provide a forum for discourse among its members.

 Dr. Timmons is a Professor of Pathology and Director of Resident Training at UT Southwestern.
 He practices at Children's Medical Center Dallas.